Current, In Development and Future

 Kazuko’s first production created for children (ages 6-11), The Great Escape – A Borrowers Tale is a detective adventure in miniature inspired by The Borrowers by Mary Norton and Kazukos adult promenade production Evidence for the Existence of Borrowers.

 A children only promenade production, incorporating interactive installations, alongside multimedia, original songs, storytelling and a concert on miniature handmade instruments.
 The audience of children are led on a fully supervised adventure journeying into a series of specially prepared spaces containing interactive exhibits and installations, on a quest for Bob the Borrower, discovering tiny clues and helping him escape the evil clutches of the KBD (Keep Borrowers Down movement).

-The Great Escape, A Borrowers Tale was developed through creative residencies at a series of schools in London and has been presented for multiple seasons in London at Battersea Arts Centre, Chats Palace and the Southbank Centre and Perth International Arts Festival.
+The Great Escape, A Borrowers Tale was developed through creative residencies at a series of schools in London and has been presented for multiple seasons in London at Battersea Arts Centre, Chats Palace, the Southbank Centre and Perth International Arts Festival.

 “Your children are likely to remember it for years.”
 The Guardian

 A collaboration between Kazuko Hohki, Andy Cox and Mervyn Millar.

 Co-commissioned by BAC and MAC, Developed at BAC and University of Kent